-In North Tyneside we strive to ensure that our schools are of the highest standard, whatever stage your child has reached on their learning journey.
-As a result I believe that North Tyneside has an education system to be proud of.
-One which performs strongly at both regional and national level and where all involved from head teachers, teachers, governing bodies, elected members and local authority staff work with our fantastic children and young people to achieve the best they can not just to ensure academic excellence but also to allow each child to develop as an individual with an understanding of the wider world.
+In North Tyneside I strongly believe we strive to ensure that our schools are of the highest standard, whatever stage your child has reached on their learning journey.
+I say that as a parent of a child who has successfully been through our school system and of two children who are currently enjoying their own respective journey's.

+I believe that North Tyneside has an education system to be proud of.
+It is an education system that has been proven to perform strongly at both regional and national level and where all involved from head teachers, teachers, governing bodies, elected members and local authority staff work with our fantastic children and young people to achieve the best they can, not only to ensure academic excellence, but also to allow each child to develop as an individual with an understanding of the wider world.

-This guide should provide you with the information you need when considering which school you would like your child to attend next September.
+This guide should provide you with the information you need when considering which school, you would like your child to attend next September.

-Our Head Teachers will be pleased to provide you with a copy of their prospectus.
+Our schools will be pleased to provide you with a copy of their prospectus, and I would also advise you to attend any open evenings and ask any questions you feel necessary to make you feel as assured as you possibly can be when you make this important decision.
 I hope this guide helps you to make the right choice for the next step in your child's education.

-I wish your child all the very best for their learning journey.
+I wish both your child and yourself all the best wherever the next step takes you.